Federico da Montefeltro: Role in society

-Federico took care of soldiers who might be killed or wounded, providing, for example, dowries for their daughters.
-He often strolled the streets of Urbino unarmed and unattended, inquiring in shops and businesses as to the well-being of the residents of Urbino.
-All "citizens", defined exclusively – as in ancient Greece – as the male residents of Urbino, were equal under the law regardless of rank.

 His academic interests were the classics, particularly history and philosophy.

 All his personal and professional achievements were financed through mercenary warfare.
 Commentators insist on his dedication to the well-being of his soldiers explaining why his men proved loyal to him and why Federico technically never lost a war.
-He was decorated with almost every military honour.
+He was decorated with almost every military honor.
 Edward IV of England made him a Knight of the Most Noble Order of the Garter; he wears the Garter bound round his left knee in the portrait by Pedro Berruguete.